 - End-term exam on each fourth Friday

-- Essay and oral presentation on the week’s experience in volunteer/community service due every Monday
+- Weekly essay and oral presentation on the week’s experience in volunteer/community service due every Monday

 Total class hours: 60 (15 hours per week + 60 hours of independent/volunteer work)